emacs-mirror/emacs/mps/manual/source/pool/index.rst

            alignment` for the :term:`platform`).

     ..
-[8] In pools with this property, each object may specify an :term:`associated object` which the client program guarantees will be accessible during the scanning of the first object.
+[8] In pools with this property, each object may specify an :term:`dependent object` which the client program guarantees will be accessible during the scanning of the first object.
 This may be used in the implementation of :term:`weak hash tables <weak hash table>`.